isomerpages/moe-boonlaygardenpri/_curriculum/Building Strong Fundamentals/Character & Citizenship Education.md

 2. Safety Talks

 3. I-STAR Clinic
 A platform where students able to do their reflections to support students managing behaviours.
 Students will learn to take responsibility of their own actions and act accordingly to contribute to a safe, caring and conducive learning environment.

+**PASTORAL CARE & GUIDANCE**

+**Sexuality Education** <br>
+Educational and Career Guidance (ECG) ECG is infused during FTGP, pre-assembly sharings and some school events activities eg Learning Buffet.
+Students will be facilitated with the necessary knowledge, skills and values to instil awareness of interests, abilities and career aspirations to them.
+This is to facilitate our students to make informed decisions for successful transition to secondary school, further education or career plans.

+**Counselling** <br>
+Counselling is a collaborative process in which the counsellor facilitates the expansion of the student’s view of life, expands their social and emotional skills and coping resources.
+School counsellors use their specialised knowledge and skills in counselling to facilitate student’s personal/social growth and development, with positive impact on their academic performance.